-Wall clock time vs CPU time

-- A system and O.S. issue. - CPU time measures the time spent on your process. - Wall clock time is the turn around, i.e., real, time used. - In a time-sharing system, many processes are running at the same time. - Wall clock time >> CPU clock time. - For tournaments, we only care about wall clock time.
+- Wall clock time vs CPU time is a system and O.S. issue. - CPU time measures the time spent on your process. - Wall clock time is the turn around, i.e., real, time used. - In a time-sharing system, many processes are running at the same time. - Wall clock time >> CPU clock time. - For tournaments, we only care about wall clock time. - Polling: check the system timer from time to time. - Interrupting: use the system kernel routines to issue an interrupt event after a given pre-set time.

-Sample code
+Sample code for polling